lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 In order to work with the Rdaemon it is necessary to install the Rdaemon in `~/Rdaemon`.

-Simply do execute the command "Install Rdaemon" (Bundle Menu > Rdaemon Tools > Install Rdaemon) or type "installrd" and press "&#x21E5;".
+Simply do execute the command "Install Rdaemon" (Bundle Menu > Rdaemon Tools > Install Rdaemon) or set the language of the current document to `R Console (Rdaemon)`, type "installrd", and press "&#x21E5;".

 ***Please note that the folder `~/Rdaemon` may not yet exist.***